What Is An RSS Feed?

 Gretchen’s RSS feeds provide you with current news, tour dates and blog postings.
 All news items, tour dates and blog postings are are included the main feed.
 You can also subscribe to each category individually.
 If you subscribe to one or more of the feeds you will receive updates about news, tour dates and blog postings as soon as they are published on the web site.
 Again, you don’t have to worry about coming to the website and checking for new information.
 It will come directly to you!

 The first thing you need is a “news reader.”
 There are a variety of options available.
-One of the most popular is the web based Google Reader.
-It allows you to subscribe to feeds and gives you many options for organizing and getting the most out of your feed subscriptions.
 Most “modern” web browsers have built in RSS capabilities which allow you to view RSS feeds from directly within the browser itself.
 These include current versions of Safari, Firefox, Chrome, Opera and Internet Explorer.
 You will know that an RSS feed is available from a particular site if you see the RSS logo in the URL address bar (Internet Explorer displays an icon in the menu bar).
 Simply click on the RSS logo to view the feed.
 There are also many “stand alone” programs which you may download and install on your computer or hand held device, such as iPads and iPhones.
 All of these options allow you to display and subscribe to the RSS feeds you want.

 Either method (viewing RSS feeds via Google Reader, within your browser or installing a stand alone program) will work.
 The main advantage to using Google Reader or a stand alone program is that you can subscribe to as many feeds as you want.
 Then, every time you open the program, all of your feeds will be automatically updated.
 This way you can browse multiple feeds from one easy location.
 For instance, you might have feeds from Gretchen, USA Today, CMA, The New York Times and lots more.
 Some people just subscribe to a few feeds.
 Others have been known to subscribe to hundreds!
 If you use a browser you’ll have to navigate to each feed you wish to browse.
 So, using Google Reader or a stand alone program can make feeds much more efficient.